-Airwars is a collaborative, not-for-profit transparency project run by a team of professional journalists based in Europe and the Middle East.
+Airwars is a collaborative, not-for-profit transparency project run by a team of professional journalists based in the Middle East, Europe and the United States.
 We track and assess claims of civilian non-combatant casualties and ‘friendly fire’ deaths from Coalition and Russian airstrikes.
 We also monitor and archive official military reports of the war against so-called Islamic State (Daesh) and other parties in Iraq, Syria and Libya so that they can be measured against the public record.
 Our data is drawn from a number of sources outlined below.

 Civilian casualty sources

 A key aim of Airwars is to assess all known claims of civilian non-combatants killed or injured in Coalition, Russian and other international airstrikes in both Iraq and Syria.
 We also track international airstrikes in Libya.
 Though we often use the term ‘civilian’ as shorthand, it should always be assumed – unless otherwise stated – that we are referring to civilian non-combatants who were taking no active part in hostilities.

 With 20,000 airstrikes reported in the first 33 months of Coalition bombings in Iraq and Syria – many in urban areas – non-combatant casualties remain an inevitability.
 Where claims by credible reporting organisations are cited here, they are cross-referenced where possible to specific airstrikes reported by the United States or its allies.

 When flagging potential civilian deaths or injuries from airstrikes, Airwars draws on a wide range of sources.
 These can include international and local news agencies and NGOs; and more fragmentary social media sites including local residents’ groups, Facebook pages (for examples martyrs’ pages), YouTube footage of incidents, and tweets relating to specific events.
 On occasion we also include links to militant and terrorist propaganda sources which are directly pertinent to an event.
 These are always clearly marked as such.